TL;DR

 - Starts around $25/month

-- Free trial and free plan available
+- Free trial and free plan available with up to 10 responses/month

 For more CX-focused alternatives, read this blog on Typeform competitors.